holoviz/holoviz/doc/heps/hep2.md

 The Projects deliver final releases with a version number of the form `<major>.<minor>.<patch>` (e.g. `1.2.3`):

-- `patch` releases (e.g. 0.1.**0** -> 0.1.**1**) should never intentionally and rarely, if ever, unintentionally break API.
+- `patch` releases (e.g. 0.1.**0** -> 0.1.**1**) should never intentionally and rarely, if ever, unintentionally break API or remove functionality.
 Should be safe to upgrade to the latest patch release if you encounter any problems.
 - `minor` releases (e.g. 0.**1**.1 -> 0.**2**.0) should not have API changes that affect most users.
 API changes in minor releases should be rare, but are not unheard of, particularly for recently added functionality whose API is still being refined, or for bugs found in older code that can't be fixed without changing API at least slightly.
-- `major` releases (e.g. **0**.2.0 -> **1**.0.0)  will typically break APIs, but should normally include significant new functionality to motivate users to update their code.
-Major breaking API changes should be postponed to a major release and paired with significant user-visible advantages.
+- `major` releases (e.g. **0**.2.0 -> **1**.0.0)  will typically break some APIs and/or remove functionality, but they will also often include significant new functionality to motivate users to update their code.
+Major breaking API changes should be postponed to a major release and (ideally) paired with significant user-visible advantages.

-While this versioning scheme is inspired by [Semantic Versioning](https://semver.org/) (*SemVer*), like many other Python projects, **the HoloViz Projects do not strictly follow it** as incompatible (aka breaking) API changes are not limited to `major` releases.
+While this versioning scheme was inspired by [Semantic Versioning](https://semver.org/) (*SemVer*), as for many other Python projects, **the HoloViz Projects do not strictly follow SemVer** in that incompatible (aka breaking) API changes are not limited to `major` releases.
 The HoloViz versioning scheme is in fact more accurately captured by the newly coined [Intended Effort Versioning](https://jacobtomlinson.dev/effver/) (*EffVer* for short) scheme.

 The Projects can deliver three types of pre-releases / development versions:

-- `alpha` (e.g. `1.2.3a1`): Projects can deliver alpha releases for users to benefit from and/or test bug fixes and new features, early in the development phase of a new version. alpha releases are common across the Projects.
+- `alpha` (e.g. `1.2.3a1`): Projects can deliver alpha releases for users to benefit from and/or test bug fixes and new features, at any point in the development phase of a new version. alpha releases are common across the Projects.
-- `beta` (e.g. `1.2.3b1`): Projects can deliver beta releases for the same reasons, except they indicate the project is in a more advanced development phase of a new version. beta releases are not common across the Projects, they're more likely to be useful when a major release is in development, to progressively deliver large new features and API breaking changes.
+- `beta` (e.g. `1.2.3b1`): Projects can deliver beta releases for the same reasons, except they indicate the project is in a more advanced development phase of a new version. beta releases are not common across the Projects.
+They are more likely to be useful when a major release is in development, to progressively deliver large new features and API breaking changes.
 - `release candidate` (e.g. `1.2.3rc1`): Projects must deliver at least one release candidate version before the final release and Projects should not add new features between release candidates.
-There is no expectation from Projects to announce their release candidates to a wide audience and wait some time before making a final release.
-However, Projects are encouraged to adopt that approach when they prepare an important release, typically a major or a significant minor release.
+There is no expectation from Projects to announce their release candidates to a wide audience or to wait some time before making a final release.
+For major or significant minor releases, getting wider feedback in this way before release is encouraged.

 #### Supported versions